Depression- Everything You Need to Know

-What is interesting to note is that someone with bipolar is more likely to seek out help during their bipolar depression stage than their manic stage.
-The manic stage makes someone with bipolar feel as if they are top of the world.
+What is interesting to note is that someone with bipolar is more likely to seek help during their bipolar depression stage than their manic stage.
+The manic stage makes someone with bipolar feel as if they are on top of the world.
 During the up or manic stage, individuals will feel optimistic and happy.
-They have a high amount of energy, both physical and mental.
+They have high energy, both physical and mental.
 They do not seem to need much sleep.
 Their creativity seems to peak, yet they often make unpredictable, reckless or impaired decisions.
 Everything is in the extremes whether they are being provocative, angry, aggressive, intrusive or even excited.
-The individual has no concept that their mood is elevated and they feel very powerful.
+The individual has no idea that their mood is elevated and they feel very powerful.

 It is possible for people with bipolar to keep their moods stabilized with treatment.
 It should be understood that bipolar is not something that will go away.
 It reoccurs.
-The best treatment for bipolar is medication and psycho social treatment.
-While it is true that mood changes can still occur even if someone is taking his or her medicine, it is important that the person is under the care of a doctor.
-Often bipolar depression and mania can be stayed off by making an adjustment in the medicine.
+The best treatment for bipolar is medication and psychosocial treatment.
+While it is true that mood changes can still occur even if someone is taking his or her medicine, it is important that the person be under the care of a doctor.
+Often bipolar depression and mania can be staved off by making an adjustment in medication.

-If someone in your circle has bipolar, you should could an eye out for bipolar depression.
-If you notice that your loved one has the symptoms of bipolar depression keep in mind that it is a very difficult time for them.
+If someone in your circle has symtpms, you should could an eye out for bipolar depression.
+If you notice that your loved one has symptoms of bipolar depression, keep in mind that it is a very difficult time for them.
 Your loved one could probably use some extra support, love and encouragement.
-If your loved one is having an especially difficult time you may want to contact their doctor.
+If your loved one is having an especially difficult time, you may want to contact their doctor.

-You are a great person; you have a wonderful family, great career, nice life.
+You are a great person; you have a wonderful family, a great career and a nice life.
 In other words, you are a regular successful human being.
 However, unexplainably you find that you feel at the bottom of the world and wish you were dead.
-One moment you feel on the top of the world, and the next you are scrapping the bottom of the ocean.
-What is happening to you, you will wonder?
+One moment you feel on top of the world, and the next you are scrapping the bottom of the ocean.
+What is happening, you wonder?
 Why are you swinging from high to low?

 It is important that people who have manic depression are surrounded by a loving support system.
-It is crucial that people are watchful of a person’s manic depression symptoms so that help can be given to him or her if needed.
-It is important that individuals who have manic depression are routinely seen by their physician and that they stay on their medications.
-Many times people will get off of their medication if there is a lull between their mood swings or if they are in the manic phase of their disorder and they believe all is well with them.
+It is crucial that people are watchful of a person’s manic depression symptoms so that help can be given if needed.
+It is important for individuals with manic depression to be routinely seen by their physician and stay on their medications.
+Many times, people will get off of their medications if there is a lull between their mood swings or if they are in the manic phase of the disorder and they believe all is well with them.

-Clinical or Major depression, also known as Major depressive disorder (MDD), is defined as a persistent state so severe that a person requires the assistance of a mental health professional.
+Clinical or Major depression, also known as Major Depressive Disorder (MDD), is defined as a persistent state so severe that a person requires the assistance of a mental health professional.
 While everyone’s physical makeup is different, generally a person suffering from five or more symptoms of depression that persist for at least two weeks is considered to be a major depressive disorder or clinical depression.
-The severity of these symptoms and other individual factors of the patient’s experience are also taken into consideration by doctors before doctors make a diagnosis.
+The severity of these symptoms and other individual factors of the patient’s experience are also taken into consideration by doctors before diagnosis.

-People who have a family history of clinical depression – that is a parent or grandparent or even a cousin or aunt has experienced depression – are more likely to experience the condition as well.
-While there is a hereditary basis to depression, if it has occurred in your family that does not necessarily mean you will become depressed at some point in your life.
-Medical experts believe that depression is anywhere from 40 to 70 percent hereditary, but that environmental factors play a significant role in triggering depression.
+People who have a family history of clinical depression – a parent or grandparent or even a cousin or aunt has experienced depression – are more likely to experience the condition.
+While there is a hereditary basis to depression, if it has occurred in your family, it does not necessarily mean you will become depressed at some point in your life.
+Medical experts believe that depression is anywhere from 40 to 70 percent hereditary, but that environmental factors play a significant role in triggering it.
 Traumatic or extremely stressful events, such as the death of a loved one or divorce, can trigger depression, especially if a person has a family history of the condition.

-Men are less likely to seek out treatment for their depression than women, but they are four times more likely to commit suicide than women who are depressed.
-This could be due in part to a man’s attempt to mask their condition through alcohol and drug abuse which can intensify the depression.
+Men are less likely to seek treatment for depression than women, but they are four times more likely to commit suicide than women who are depressed.
+This could be due in part to a man’s attempt to mask the condition through alcohol and drug abuse which can intensify it.
 The elderly can also have bouts of major depression.
 Illness and the death of loved ones can trigger major depression.
-Many elderly individuals do not talk about what they are feeling and as a result may not get the treatment they need to overcome their depression.
+Many elderly individuals do not talk about what they are feeling, and as a result may not get the treatment they need to overcome their depression.

 No one knows for sure what causes mental depression.
-However, here is a list of possible things that can trigger mental depression:
+However, here is a list of possible things that can trigger it: